-- Empty the water chamber. - Reconnect the empty water chamber and pressurize. - Turn the master on-off valve ON.
+- Empty the water chamber. - Reconnect the empty water chamber and pressurize.

+- Turn the master on-off valve ON.
 Flush the whole system with air until no more water is dripping out of the capillaries. - Turn master on-off valve to OFF.
-Release pressure at top of water chamber.
+Release pressure using the pressure release toggle valve at top of water chamber.
 Turn power off. - Remove empty water chamber.
 Store dry with lid off. - Store pump system dry with all stopcocks and valves open

 Do not leave any water in the pump system or water chamber overnight.
-Retained water in the pump system may cause the growth of bacteria to unacceptable potable water levels.
+Retained water in the pump system may cause the growth of bacteria to unacceptable levels.